Kaizen86/nix-config/README.md

     - [hosts] Device-specific configurations
         - [laptop] terrible battery life but works well enough
         - [tower] My gaming PC :D
-- [nix-on-droid] Sadly incompatible with NixOS configs :(
+- [nix-on-droid] Imports NixOS home-manager options but otherwise separate
     - [connor] he's the Android sent by Cyberlife

 <!-- Unsure what I'll do with the raspi.
 I haven't touched it for a long time... -->